 Staple once in the middle of each side, pulling tight, and then simply follow the stapling diagram below.

 As you move toward the corners, take care to smooth away any large ripples in the canvas.
 Pull tight, and take breaks; it’s a workout for the fingers!
-Stop stapling an inch or so from each corner.
+Stop stapling about 6 inches from each corner.

-NOTE: Canvas pliers are a real finger-saver.
-They are inexpensive—about $10 online (versus $20 in an art & craft superstore).
-If you don’t have the pliers, you’ll probably need a friend to help you: one person pulls with the fingers while the other staples.
+NOTE: Having a friend to help you makes this job a lot easier: one person pulls with the fingers while the other staples.
 An electric staple gun (versus a manual one) is also big help.
 If you can’t borrow one, do consider buying one.
-It’ll cost you about $30 and usually shoots brads as well as staples, so it’s great for all sorts of home-dec projects.
-Those two tools truly make this an easy and enjoyable one-person project.
+It’ll cost you about $15 more than a regular, manual staple gun, and they usually shoot brads as well as staples, so they’re great for all sorts of home-dec projects.

 Step Six: Wrap up those corners.

 When you get to the corners, handle them just like you do when wrapping a gift.
-There are a couple of different methods used, but we like the one we show you here:
+There are a few different methods people use, but we like the one we show you here:

 First, as we said above, stop stapling an inch or so from each corner: